 Kindle Unlimited Pricing

 You can try Kindle Unlimited free for 30 days, but you may cancel your subscription at any time.
-Subscription plan costs $9.99/month after trial period.
+The subscription plan costs $9.99/month after the trial period.

 Get instant access to near 2 million titles via Kindle Unlimited.